-If auditors identify any circumstances that indicate the possibilities of a material misstatement due to fraud during the course of audit, they should make inquiries of and ask for explanation from the management and should perform additional audit procedures to determine whether a suspicion of a material misstatement due to fraud exists.
-If auditors identify the suspicion of a material misstatement due to fraud exists.
-If auditors identify the suspicion of a material misstatement due to fraud in such case that the management explanations are not considered reasonable, it is necessary to note that they should modify their risk assessment and planned procedures responding to audit risks, and conduct audit procedures that are specifically responsive to the types of possible fraud.
+If auditors identify any circumstances that indicate the possibilities of a material misstatement due to fraud during the course of audit, they should make inquiries of and ask for explanation from the management and should perform additional audit procedures to determine whether suspected material misstatement due to fraud exists.
+If auditors identify the suspected material misstatement due to fraud in such case that the management explanations are not considered reasonable, it is necessary to note that they should modify their risk assessment and planned procedures responding to audit risks, and conduct audit procedures that are specifically responsive to the types of possible fraud.